-Are you one of those parents who is having a tough time inculcating a sense of discipline in your child?
-Well, you are not alone.
-Parents often tend to face a number of challenges in this area.
-In fact, many parents raise their voice in an effort to make their kids listen to them.
+Are you a parent who is having a tough time inculcating a sense of discipline in your child?
+Don’t worry, you are not alone.
+Parents tend to face a number of challenges in this area.
+In fact, many parents raise their voices in an effort to make their kids listen to them.
 However, this only makes things worse and causes more behavioral problems.
 In this article, we will tell you how to get kids to listen without yelling.

-Also, we will tell you how easy it is to talk to children and get them to do things if you only understand more about how a child’s mind works.
+We will also show you how easy it is to talk to children.
+You can only get them to listen if you understand more about how their mind works.

 How To Get Kids To Listen Without Yelling?